atlassian/nucleus/README.md

 ### Docker

-You'll need to set up your own docker image using a Dockefile like below.
+You'll need to set up your own docker image using a Dockerfile like below.

 ```docker
 FROM atlassian/nucleus